∞ Introduction ∞

 Cognitive Dissonance + Social Disconnection

-Given these increasing pressures to land a secure niche, to connect, it is not surprising that notions of free will, success, and perfection hold more water.
-A belief in free will helps give the individual a sense of control over their life with the power to fill their niche in the social hierarchy.
-The free will ideal offers one hope that they can find their own way through life.
-There is a chance one can gain fame, fortune, prestige, rank, friends and admirers.
-The enhanced notions of self and free will help support and even drive hierarchical forces, and counteract the egalitarian ones.
+Given the increasing pressures to land a secure niche, to connect, it is not surprising that notions of free will, success, and perfection hold more sway.
+A belief in free will helps give people a sense of control over life with the power to fill their niche in the social hierarchy.
+The free will ideal offers us hope that we can find our own way through life, and that there is the chance we can gain fame, fortune, prestige, rank, friends and admirers.
+Finally, the enhanced notions of self and free will help support and even drive hierarchical forces and counteract the egalitarian ones.

 Enter Religion and Practices like Yoga

 Deity oriented religions from Christianity to Hinduism generally draw on the simple hierarchical structure of a family or a tribe, where a father or a tribal alpha-male (a.k.a.
 God) guides his flock.
-In addition, deity religions — especially Western religions — generally encourage the illusions of self, free will, and free choice.
+In addition, deity religions — especially Western religions — generally support the idea of self, free will, and free choice.
 Finally, they depend on their followers’ belief in the verity and legitimacy of words.
 The Bible offers many examples, e.g., “For the word of God is living and active…” Hebrews 4:12; “Sanctify them in the truth; your word is truth.”
 John 17:17.
-(Google, “Bible Verses Word of Truth” for more.)
+(Google [Bible Verses Word of Truth] for more.)

 Interestingly, the core Buddhist and Taoist paths, and yoga to an extent, approach religion (re+ligare) a little differently.
 As evidenced by Buddha’s Four Truths and the Tao Te Ching, they appear to draw more on egalitarian instincts to push back on ‘the illusion of self’ and ‘the illusion of free will’.
-This is not to say deity-oriented religions don’t also tap into egalitarian instincts, but rather that they draw so extensively on hierarchical authority.
+This is not to say deity-oriented religions don’t also tap into egalitarian instincts, but rather that they depend extensively on hierarchical authority.

-Still, the core of yoga, as expressed in the Bhagavad Gita, is more prescriptive and hierarchical.
+Still, the core of yoga, as expressed in the Bhagavad Gita, is also prescriptive and hierarchical.
 For example, “For if a man thinks of the Spirit Supreme with a mind that wanders not, because it has been trained in yoga, he goes to that Spirit of Light.”
-It is easy to interpret this as validating free will and perfection, which sets the bar unnaturally high.
+It is easy to interpret this as validating free will and perfection, which sets the hierarchical bar unnaturally high.

 Nevertheless, the promise of controlling one’s life and finding connection in a secure niche — in a “Spirit of Light” or whatever — is what we often yearn to hear.
-On the other hand, we have the ancient yogic sentiment, Tat Tvam Asi, “Thou art that”.
+On the other hand, we have the ancient yogic sentiment Tat Tvam Asi, “Thou art that”.
 This all-connecting yogic ideal is a joining together, linking “I” and “that”.
 It doesn’t get more egalitarian than this!

 The Old Way